greenscreens-io/webcomponents/manual/components/ext/GSFormExt.md

-# GSForm WebComponent
+# GSFormExt WebComponent

-GSForm WebComponent is an extended HTMLFormElement which adds following functionalities:
+GSFormExt WebComponent is an extended HTMLFormElement which adds following functionalities:

 * Integration with ```<gs-modal>```
 * Automatic ```<button>``` processing for Submit / Cancel